hirichardhai/mini-apps/README.md

 #mini-apps
-Just a collection of take home challenges and small apps built for practice.
+Just a collection of take home challenges and small apps built for practice ranging from tic-tac-toe, connect four, and building a interactive clock with countdown features.